emu-russia/breaks/BreakingNESWiki_DeepL/PPU/rgb.md

 ![HV_FSM](/BreakingNESWiki/imgstore/ppu/rgb/HV_FSM.png)

-The `BURST` signal circuit is present, but not the signal itself is not used.
+The `BURST` signal circuit is present, but the signal itself is not used.

 ![FSM_BURST](/BreakingNESWiki/imgstore/ppu/rgb/FSM_BURST.jpg)